Electromagnetic Scattering Resonances of Quasi-1D Nanoribbons: Design Quasi-1D resonators

-So far, we did not make any assumption on the material composition of the ribbon, and the presented results hold for any homogeneous 2D material.
-In order to understand the practical implications of the introduced framework, we now consider a charge density tunable graphene ribbon \cite{vakil2011transformation}.
-The surface conductivity of graphene consists of two parts which account for the intraband and interband contributions \cite{mikhailov2007new,luo2013plasmons}, $\sigma = \sigma_{intra}+\sigma_{inter}$.
-We assume $\mu/K_B T_0 \gg 1$ (highly gated or doped), where $\mu$ is the chemical potential, $K_B$ is the Boltzmann constant, and $T_0$ is the temperature.
-We assume that the number of unit cells along the transverse direction of the graphene lattice is very high, and we disregard the spatial dispersion \cite{SM}.
-The intraband contribution has the Drude-like form \cite{mikhailov2007new}
+In order to understand the practical implications of the introduced framework, we now consider a charge density tunable graphene ribbon \cite{vakil2011transformation} with a large number of unit cells along its the transverse direction.
+We assume $\mu/K_B T_0 \gg 1$ (i.e. highly gated or doped graphene), where $\mu$ is the chemical potential, $K_B$ is the Boltzmann constant, and $T_0$ is the temperature, and we disregard the spatial dispersion.